-- Example: Climate events: Super Storms, heat, drought, floods all could be increasing in number and severity. - What can urban areas do to prepare for them?
+- Example: Climate events: Super Storms, heat, drought, floods all could be increasing in number and severity. - What can urban areas do to prepare for them? - Increasing area of interest for CCICADA

 Urban Planning for Climate Events

 - Sustainable Human Environments cluster: Preworkshop: Urban Planning for Climate Change, Sept.
 2013, at DIMACS-Rutgers University - What can urban areas do to prepare for/mitigate changes due to climate and in particular the effect of future climate events?